 What to Pack on Your B&R Bike Trip

-Over my years of guiding and travelling with Butterfield & Robinson, I’ve pedalled through some of the most beautiful (and challenging!) landscapes out there.
-I must say, no matter how lovely the scenery may be, when you get caught unprepared in the rain or cold, you’ll regret that you haven’t packed the right gear.
+On a bike trip with Butterfield & Robinson, you’ll pedal through some of the most beautiful (and challenging!) landscapes out there.
+But no matter how lovely the scenery may be, if you get caught unprepared in the rain or cold, you’ll regret that you didn’t pack the right gear!